 Anu Puri, Ph.D.

-Dr. Puri is developing cancer nanomedicine tools that are activated by light for on-demand drug release to improve cancer treatment of patients.
+Dr. Puri is developing cancer nanomedicine tools (including small molecule drugs and RNAi therapeutics) that are activated by light for on-demand drug release to improve cancer treatment of patients.
 She is also developing nanobiosensors for raid detection of pathogens in patient’s samples.

 Dr. Puri’s research focuses on the unfolding mechanisms of entry pathways of enveloped viruses.
 Using cell biological, biophysical, biochemical approaches, she has studied the assemblies of molecular scaffolds of viral proteins and their receptors that are essential for infection of rhabdo, orthomyxo, paramyxo and retroviruses.